Lectures on mean curvature flow of surfaces: Open problems

 \begin{conjecture}[Bounded diameter conjecture] The intrinsic diameter stays uniformly bounded as one approaches the first singular time. \end{conjecture}

 This is motivated by a corresponding conjecture of Perelman for 3d Ricci flow.
-Du proved that the bounded diameter conjecture would follow from a resolution of the multiplicity-one conjecture and the no cylinder conjecture.
-Alternatively, one may also try to establish the diameter bound directly without relying on the no cylinder conjecture.
+Du proved that the bounded diameter conjecture would follow from a resolution of the no cylinder conjecture.
+Alternatively, one may also try to establish the diameter bound directly.

-\begin{conjecture}[Genericity conjecture] For generic initial data all singularities are of neck-type or spherical-type. \end{conjecture}

-Here, generic of course means open and dense.
-Openness for flows that only encounter multiplicity-one neck and spherical singularities follows from our resolution of the mean-convex neighborhood conjecture.
-Regarding denseness, Chodosh-Choi-Mantoulidis-Schulze recently proved that this would follow from a resolution of the multiplicity-one conjecture and the no cylinder conjecture.
-Alternatively, instead of trying to rule out potential counterexamples to the no cylinder conjecture, one may try directly to perturb them away.

-Next, let me discuss several conjectures about the size and the structure of the singular set.
-To be specific one can again assume that the flow through singularities is constructed via Ilmanen's elliptic regularization procedure (and thus is unit-regular, cyclic, and integral).
+Next, let me discuss several conjectures about the fine structure of the singular set.
+To be specific one can assume that the flow through singularities is either the outermost flow or the innermost flow.

-\begin{conjecture}[Partial regularity conjecture] If the initial surface is closed and embedded, then the parabolic Hausdorff dimension of the singular set is at most $1$. \end{conjecture}

-By standard dimension reduction, this would follow from a resolution of the multiplicity-one conjecture.
-Alternatively, one may also try to address partial regularity directly.
-A stronger form would be:

-\begin{conjecture}[Isolation conjecture] All singularities are isolated unless an entire tube shrinks to a closed curve. \end{conjecture}
+\begin{conjecture}[Isolation conjecture] All singularities are isolated unless an entire tube shrinks to a closed curve.\footnote{Recently, Sun and Xue proved that nondegenerate neck-singularities are isolated, which may be useful to establish a generic version of the isolation conjecture.} \end{conjecture}

 The conjecture is motivated by the principle that solutions of the level set flow, while only twice-differentiable, to some extent behave like analytic functions.
-A somewhat weaker formulation is:
+Weaker formulations of the conjecture are that there are only finitely many singular times or that singularities are isolated generically.
+Another well-known related open problem is: